shawnmne/ruby-prompt__hashes/lib/hashes.md

 # What are some examples of information that would be Hashes as opposed to some other data type?

-cats = Hash.new
-cats[:longhair] = "persian"
-cats[:shorthair] = "siamese"
+The cat hash below is a great example of a hash.
+The key is not and can not be an integer and therefore an array would not work as a data type.
+The key here is the hair type of a cat.
+The corresponding value to each key represents the breed of the cat. cats = Hash.new cats[:longhair] = "persian" cats[:shorthair] = "siamese"